-“It is what all addicts fear,” said an anonymous person in recovery.
+It is what all addicts fear,” said an anonymous person in recovery.
 This person had once been addicted to Heroin and chose to share their experience with the condition.
 “It tends to come within 8-10 hours after you stop using.
 It comes with the withdrawal symptoms and it is awful,” they said.
 Withdrawals are no walk in the park, and they are undoubtedly one of the worst fears that those in active addiction have.
 “It tends to start with anxiety, my eyes always watered up and I would sneeze – always in threes, don’t know why – and my skin felt like it was two sizes too small.”
 Dope sick functions much like the flu.
 Many in recovery have reported vomiting yellow bile and having highly acidic diarrhea at the same time.
-They also said it was constant for nearly a week.
+They also said it was constant for nearly a week.” – Adam H.

 “Your sleep gets disrupted too,” said anonymous, “sometimes you’re wide awake but exhausted too, and you just want to sleep but you can’t.
 Sometimes you doze off for a few minutes but then a fly beats its wings and you’re wide awake again.
 It’s like the worst flu you’ve ever had combined with always having a panic attack.”
 There are cases where those in active addiction detox on their own.
 Whether in the comfort of their own home or forced to by the judicial system (Jail/Court) the danger is very real for those going into withdrawal.
-Especially with opiates.
+Especially with opiates.” – Beth L.

-“I remember the first time I experienced dope sick.
+I remember the first time I experienced dope sick.
 I started to think some bad things, I felt like it was never going to end.
 Because of that, I thought, well, if this is going to be my life I might as well end it now.
 I don’t want to live like this.”
 Depression and suicidal tendencies are, sadly, common when it comes to opiate withdrawals.
 Part of this is due to the fact that opiates cause such an intense release of dopamine and serotonin when under the effects of Opiates.
-These levels cannot be reached without the use of narcotics, and suddenly being devoid of them sends the mind spiraling into the abyss.
+These levels cannot be reached without the use of narcotics, and suddenly being devoid of them sends the mind spiraling into the abyss.” – Luke H.

 “I understand that, when you’re going through this, there isn’t anything anyone can say to make it hurt less.
 The good thing is that it does end; you will survive.
-I promise.”
+I promise.” – Ashtin G.

 Those who have experienced dope sickness reported taking baths to soothe the pain, aches, and spasms to ease the physical pain.
 The best thing to do is seek medical attention, they can ease your discomfort and intervene if your life was in danger.
 Treatment centers specialized for substance abuse have 24/7 nursing staff to ensure this experience is managed safely.